Skip to main content

 # Then: find hosts with more than 100 total errors

-lynxdb query 'level=error
+lynxdb query 'from main level=error

-| stats count by host, source
+| stats count() as count by host, source

-| stats sum(count) AS total_errors by host
+| stats sum(count) as total_errors by host

 | where total_errors > 100